 This experiment was held to analyse the influence of bacterial inoculation on SSFW characteristics without the presence of algae cells in the cultivation medium.
-The results of this experiment transpired that pH decrease of 1.9 d^{-1} in this experiment was double the decrease observed during SW lagooning with C. Vulgaris.
-Similarly, allochthonous P. Putida activity during SSFW lagooning yielded in DO reduction of 6 mg $\Gamma^1 d^{-1}$ along with COD pattern that was observed to be increasing after 20 hr of lagooning, when DO was a limiting factor in the medium.
-With the inoculation of algae cells along with P. Putida culture, the steep decrease in DO value, however, could be avoided resulting probably in the stabilization of COD value by the combined cells of algae and bacteria.
-Moreover, the direct generation of CO2 by P. Putida cells may also trigger higher oxygen saturation cycles via mixotrophic cultivation of algae cells prompting in return probably the improved rates of organics degradation by the bacterial cells.
+The results of this experiment transpired that pH decrease of 1.9 d-1 in this experiment was double the decrease observed during SW lagooning with C. Vulgaris.
+Similarly, allochthonous P. Putida activity during SSFW lagooning yielded in DO reduction of 6 mg l-1 d-1 along with COD pattern that was observed to be increasing after 20 hr of lagooning, when DO was a limiting factor in the medium.
+With the inoculation of algae cells along with P. Putida culture, the steep decrease in DO value, however, could be avoided resulting probably in the stabilization of CO2 by P. Putida cells may also trigger higher oxygen saturation cycles via mixotrophic cultivation of algae cells prompting in return probably the improved rates of organics degradation by the bacterial cells.

-SIMULATED SUGAR FACTORY WASTEWATER REMEDIATION IN LAGOON PHOTO TANK WITH ALGAE AND BACTERIAL
+CHAPTER VIII SIMULATED SUGAR FACTORY WASTEWATER REMEDIATION IN LAGOON PHOTO TANK WITH ALGAE AND BACTERIAL CONSORTIUM

-CONSORTIUM